 Additionally, IOP is typically not best for individuals with severe substance use disorders or co-occurring disorders.
 These cases will usually require a more intensive approach to treatment such as a residential program that offers round-the-clock supervision.

-- have already completed a residential or partial hospitalization program
+- Those who have already completed a residential or partial hospitalization program

-- have a home or community support system
+- Clients that have a home or community support system

 The specifics of an intensive outpatient program will vary from facility to facility.
 However, many programs consist of 10 to 12 hours a week of various forms of therapy.
 These therapies often include group and individual therapy as well as other types of counseling.

 Therapy sessions occur onsite at the treatment facility.
-Patients typically attend these sessions three to four times a week for several hours each day.
-Some programs may offer online options for those who are unable to attend in-person sessions.
-However, online IOP is a recent development and not typically offered in most places.
+Clients typically attend these sessions three to four times a week for several hours each day.
+Some programs may even be available online for those who are unable to attend in-person sessions.

 In addition to therapy, most IOPs also encourage participation in 12-step programs or other support groups.
-Some programs host 12-step meetings onsite, while others require patients to attend outside groups.
+Some programs host 12-step meetings onsite, while others require clients to attend outside groups.